ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-13-randomize-slack.md

 ## Reminder to Cleanup Resources

 As always, these are resources that cost money in Azure.
 Be sure to clean up the resources to prevent further billing once you're done using them.
+You should also delete the Slack App, or at a minimum revoke the `User OAuth Token` for security purposes.